John Bryson: Later life

 Bryson joined the Woodrow Wilson International Center for Scholars as a Distinguished Senior Public Policy Scholar in October 2012.

-Personal
+Personal life and death

-Bryson is married to Louise.
+Bryson was married to Louise Henry Bryson.
 Their four daughters graduated from the Polytechnic School in Pasadena, California.
 Bryson and his wife both served on the school's Board of Trustees.
-Bryson and his wife reside in San Marino, California.
+Bryson and his wife resided in San Marino, California.

+Bryson died at home in San Marino, California, on May 13, 2025, at the age of 81.